-Goal 3 Action Inequitable Barriers
+Goal 3 Action 3: Addressing Inequitable Barriers

-Upon analysis and reflection of data, there is a 3: Addressing need to address discrepancies in academic achievement and school connectedness for lowincome students.
-The data demonstrates that low-income students are performing at a lower rate; may have attendance barriers that impact regular attendance; and some may be exhibiting which results in higher suspension rates.
+Upon analysis and reflection of data, there is a need to address discrepancies in academic achievement and school connectedness for low income students.
+The data demonstrates that low income students are performing at a lower rate; may have attendance barriers that impact regular attendance; and some may be exhibiting which results in higher suspension rates.
+On the CAASPP, 21% of low income students signs of trauma or a lack of connection to school, Academic coaches will work with teachers to assist in rigorous and meaningful lesson implementation as well as classroom routines that connect all students to the learning environment.
+Instructional coaches will routinely connect with teachers to provide on-the-spot coaching, long-term planning, and goal setting to increase student engagement.

-- \ On the CAASPP, 21% of low-income students are proficient in math, and 36% of low-income students are proficient in ELA compared to 45.6% of all students proficient on ELA and 30% of all students proficient on math - \ Based on the CA Dashboard, 31.2% of lowincome students are chronically absent compared to 25.3% of all students. - \ Based on the CA Dashboard, 5.3% of lowincome students were suspended at least once compared to 4.1% for all students.
+- are proficient in math, and 36% of low income students are proficient in ELA compared to 45.6% of all students proficient on ELA and 30% of all students proficient on math - Based on the CA Dashboard, 31.2% of low income students are chronically absent compared to 25.3% of all students.